 Since British Orienteering reduced the number of summer training camps for junior orienteers from 4/5 to just 1, JROS has sought to replace these camps and has increased the number they manage from one in 2010 to four in 2012 and has continued to organise and manage four since then.
 These comprise: Lagganlia for MW14s and some MW15s, Deeside for MW16s, Stockholm for MW17s and 18s, and Gothenburg for MW20s and 19s.

-JROS has, since 2009, also organised a weekend training weekend in the autumn for M/W16’s.
+Since 2009, JROS has organised the Hawkshead training weekend in the autumn for M/W16’s.

-JROS has also organised Coaching Courses in 2015 and 2017 for its volunteer coaches and will seek to host further courses in the future.
+JROS has also organised Coaching Courses in 2015 and 2017 for its volunteer coaches and it will seek to host further courses in the future.

 ‘Getting on tour’ was the most important achievement of the orienteering season when I was a junior.
 Yes it was nice to do well in events but the summer training tours were what counted.